Share On Social!

 We at Salud America! have some great opportunities for this:

 With our Salud America!
-Salud Report Card, you can select your county and get customized data on local obesity, food access, physical activity, and health equity issues compared to the state and nation, and comparing Latinos to non-Latinos.
+Health Equity Report Card, you can select your county and get customized data on local obesity, food access, physical activity, and health equity issues compared to the state and nation, and comparing Latinos to non-Latinos.

-You can then email your Salud Report Card to school, city, and elected leaders.
+You can then email your Report Card to school, city, and elected leaders.

 2. Start a School Food Pantry!